REPORT on “Asteroid Day – CIRIR 2023” – ROCHECHOUART

 • Stands, exhibits, games, theme trails- – June 30- 2023 -10 am to 5.30 pm – Rochechouart Castle, then from 6.00 pm to 8.30 pm and 11 pm till over midnight- Maison du Temps Libre (MTL), Rochechouart

-Note that the Rochechouart castle is a Museum of Contemporary Art.
-It will open its new exhibition with the official launching ceremony scheduled precisely on June 30 at 5:30 p.m.
-Although this event is not directly linked to “ASTEROID DAY”, the Museum of Contemporary Art of Rochechouart is member of the CIRIR (like essentially all the participant of our program), and is actively involved in our programme.
-The curator and staff of the Museum, together with Michele Ciacciofera, acknowledged international artist, are forming the “art college” committee for the evaluation of the “Young Artists-Asteroid Day” contest.
+It’s noted that the Rochechouart castle is a Museum of Contemporary Art.
+It opened its new exhibition with the official launching ceremony scheduled precisely on June 30 at 5:30 p.m.
+Although this event was not directly linked to “ASTEROID DAY,” the Museum of Contemporary Art of Rochechouart is a member of the CIRIR (like essentially all the participants of our program) and was actively involved in our program.
+The curator and staff of the Museum, together with Michele Ciacciofera, acknowledged international artist, formed the “art college” committee for the evaluation of the “Young Artists-Asteroid Day” contest.

 • Astronomy “Day and Night”- June 30- 2023 – 10 am to 5.30 pm – Rochechouart Castle, then from 6.00 pm to 8.30 pm and 11 pm till over midnight- Maison du Temps Libre (MTL), Rochechouart

-In addition to the Planetarium and the SpaceBus, professional and amateur astronomers will animate, for the benefit of schoolchildren and the public, astronomy workshops including sun observations during the day.
-The FRIPON network and related meteor – meteorite search activities will also be presented.
-At nightfall, after the evening conference session (see next), the public will enjoy all the various activities mentioned above, plus night sky observations, as amateur and professional astronomers, researchers and association(s) will interact with the public, and share their equipment and their skills to observe the night sky and talk about the Universe.
+In addition to the Planetarium and the SpaceBus, professional and amateur astronomers animated, for the benefit of schoolchildren and the public, astronomy workshops including sun observations during the day.
+The FRIPON network and related meteor – meteorite search activities were also presented.
+At nightfall, after the evening conference session (see next), the public enjoyed all the various activities mentioned above, plus night sky observations, as amateur and professional astronomers, researchers, and association(s) interacted with the public, and shared their equipment and their skills to observe the night sky and talk about the Universe.

 • “Asteroid Day” – Official Ceremony and evening conferences “Worlds of Jupiter and Saturn”– June 30- 2023 – 8.30 pm – Maison du Temps Libre (MTL), Rochechouart

-The “Asteroid Day” ceremony will start with the presentation of the winners of the “Asteroid Day – Young Artist contest” who will be honoured and called on stage by the jury to receive their prizes.
-The conference speakers, the animators of the various events, as well as all those who contribute to the event will then be introduced.
-Then will start the highlight of this “Asteroid Day 2023”.
-Jean Pierre Lebreton, former scientific director of the Cassini-Huygens mission to ESA, will talk about the next JUICE mission (JUpiter ICy moons Explorer).
-This flagship mission of the European Space Agency (ESA) has been successfully launched on April 14, 2023 by an Ariane 5 rocket from Europe’s spaceport in Kourou (French Guiana).
+The “Asteroid Day” ceremony started with the presentation of the winners of the “Asteroid Day – Young Artist contest” who were honored and called on stage by the jury to receive their prizes.
+The conference speakers, the animators of the various events, as well as all those who contributed to the event were then introduced.
+Then started the highlight of this “Asteroid Day 2023”.
+Jean Pierre Lebreton, former scientific director of the Cassini-Huygens mission to ESA, talked about the next JUICE mission (JUpiter ICy moons Explorer).
+This flagship mission of the European Space Agency (ESA) was successfully launched on April 14, 2023, by an Ariane 5 rocket from Europe’s spaceport in Kourou (French Guiana).
 JUICE will reach Jupiter in 2030 and will spend at least three years orbiting around this giant planet.
 It will make detailed observations of the major moons (the so-called Galilean moons).
-The mission will especially focus on the search for traces of life, and will seek possible answers to two key questions: 1 – What are the conditions that prevailed during the formation of planets and the emergence of life?
+The mission will especially focus on the search for traces of life, and will seek possible answers to two key questions: 1 – What were the conditions that prevailed during the formation of planets and the emergence of life?
 And 2 – How does the Solar System work?

-Beyond Jupiter, this evening conference session will transport us to Saturn and its satellite worlds with magnificent images and feedback from what it is today, and about the most remarkable space exploration mission of humanity.
-This is the Cassini-Huygens mission which mobilized jointly NASA and ESA in an adventure that has lasted more than 30 years.
-Jean Pierre Lebreton will tell us about it.
+Beyond Jupiter, that evening conference session transported us to Saturn and its satellite worlds with magnificent images and feedback from what it is today, and about the most remarkable space exploration mission of humanity.
+This was the Cassini-Huygens mission which mobilized jointly NASA and ESA in an adventure that lasted more than 30 years.
+Jean Pierre Lebreton told us about it.
 He was Head of the European part of this international mission and he and his team achieved the prodigious feat of landing, under parachute, the Huygens lander on Titan, one of the most distant and most extraordinary moons of our Solar System.

-Moreover, Humanity plans to return to Titan, which will also be addressed during the evening conference session.
-The NASA mission Dragonfly, (“Libellule” in French) is planned to continue, after Huygens, the in-situ exploration of the surface of Titan.
-It is aimed at studying the biochemistry of Titan to understand if it is compatible with possible existence of life, present or past, on the surface of Titan.
-Launch is scheduled for 2027, with plans to land in 2034.
-France is participating in the Dragonfly mission, with CNES (French Space Agency) and several laboratories in the Paris region, under the direction of LATMOS (Atmospheres, Environments and Space Observations Laboratory, Saint-Quentin-en-Yvelines University, UVSQ).
-LATMOS in the person of Caroline Freissinet will be on stage during this evening´s public conference session, to tell us all about it.
-Caroline leads the team in charge of the design and management of the key instrument of the mission, for analysing the material on the surface of Titan.
-This instrument will be carried to surface by a giant drone designed by the Americans from APL/JHU (Applied Physics Laboratory/Johns Hopkins University), which, like a dragonfly, will land – from site to site – over a large area to carry out these analyses.
+Moreover, Humanity planned to return to Titan, which was also addressed during the evening conference session.
+The NASA mission Dragonfly, (“Libellule” in French) was planned to continue, after Huygens, the in-situ exploration of the surface of Titan.
+It was aimed at studying the biochemistry of Titan to understand if it was compatible with the possible existence of life, present or past, on the surface of Titan.
+Launch was scheduled for 2027, with plans to land in 2034.
+France participated in the Dragonfly mission, with CNES (French Space Agency) and several laboratories in the Paris region, under the direction of LATMOS (Atmospheres, Environments and Space Observations Laboratory, Saint-Quentin-en-Yvelines University, UVSQ).
+LATMOS, represented by Caroline Freissinet, was on stage during this evening’s public conference session, to tell us all about it.
+Caroline led the team in charge of the design and management of the key instrument of the mission, for analyzing the material on the surface of Titan.
+This instrument would be carried to the surface by a giant drone designed by the Americans from APL/JHU (Applied Physics Laboratory/Johns Hopkins University), which, like a dragonfly, would land – from site to site – over a large area to carry out these analyses.